We Didn’t Know Any Better, p < .05

 For his next big foray into psi research, Bem conducted his own research at Cornell over a period of ten years.
 The resulting 2011 paper, “Feeling the Future: Experimental Evidence for Anomalous Retroactive Influences on Cognition and Affect,” which included nine different experiments, was published in another very prestigious journal and purported to show evidence that future events could influence the present (Bem 2011).
 According to Bem, participants who were asked to predict whether an object would be behind one of two curtains showed choices that were influenced by events that happened after they made their selections.

 This time the media reacted in a big way.
-Many newspaper articles were written about the study, and even before it appeared in print, Bem was invited on The Colbert Report.
+Many newspaper articles were written about the study, and even before it appeared in print, Bem was invited on the The Colbert Report.
+Stephen Colbert’s predictably comical interview with Bem is shown in the clip below.

 As in the past, skeptics responded to Bem’s 2011 paper.
-CSI Fellow James Alcock wrote a highly critical review in Skeptical Inquirer (Alcock 2011), and Ray Hyman called the publication “crazy” in an article in The New York Times (Carey 2011).
-Finally, last summer, Bem and two coauthors reported the results of a preregistered replication that was conducted using the more rigorous methods of open science (Engber 2017).
+CSI Fellow James Alcock wrote a highly critical review in Skeptical Inquirer, and Ray Hyman called the publication “crazy” in an article in the New York Times (Carey 2011).
+Finally, last summer, Bem and two coauthors reported the results of a pre-registered replication that was conducted using the more rigorous methods of open science (Engber 2017).
 Unfortunately, the results were negative: no evidence of feeling the future effect.

 Traditionally, Bem has been a staunch defender of his work, responding to every criticism, but lately he seems to be softening.
 In May 2017, Daniel Engber wrote an extensive article on Bem’s parapsychological research for Slate, in which Bem came remarkably close to an outright admission of p-hacking: